Translating documents into English

 - your name, contact and payment information.

-There's a form you can fill in to give this information, but you don't need to use it.
+There’s a form you can fill in to give this information, but you do not need to use it.

 How to pay

 - Credit, debit or prepaid gift card (for example Prezzy card) — add your payment details to the form.

 - EFTPOS — only available when you visit an office in person.

 - Money order — only available if you are applying from overseas.

 If you’re a company